Kaltsoon/data-management-and-databases/slidev/05-aggregate-functions.md

 WHERE course_code = 'a730'
 ```

-- The result table contains a single row:
+- The `MIN` aggregate function operates on all the target table rows, leaving the result table with a single row

 | lowest_grade |
 | ------------ |